flutter/website/src/docs/codelabs/implicit-animations.md

 ```

 {{site.alert.secondary}}
-You only need to set the beginning and ending value of `opacity`.
+Notice that you only need to set the beginning and ending values of `opacity`.
 The `AnimatedOpacity` widget manages everything in between.
 {{site.alert.end}}